 Sure, you’ll set aside enough, but could you do better?

 Set your financial goals, and invest a few hours every month to understand how you spend your money.
-Improve at least one area of your expenses every month or so, and when you feel like you have a handle of your finances, you can chill out a bit more, set aside your savings, and spend less time tracking the pennies.
+Improve at least one area of your expenses every month or so, and when you feel like you have a handle on your finances, you can chill out a bit more, set aside your savings, and spend less time tracking the pennies.

 And if you want to know what I do: I still track the pennies every month!

-I LOVE A BUDGET!
+I LOVE A GOOD SPREADSHEET!